srl-labs/learn-srlinux/docs/blog/posts/2024/terrapin.md

 done
 ```

-The raw output of the script when executed against the Containerlab topology above can be found [here](https://gist.github.com/hellt/346117c124186ef9d077aa7c6b9ab1fb).
+The raw output of the script, when executed against the Containerlab topology above, can be found [here](https://gist.github.com/hellt/346117c124186ef9d077aa7c6b9ab1fb).

 ## SR Linux and Terrapin Attack mitigation

-In SR Linux we use the upstream OpenSSH server implementation from the Debian distribution as of 23.10.1 release.
+In SR Linux, we use the upstream OpenSSH server implementation from the Debian distribution as of 23.10.1 release.
 Since Debian patched the vulnerability in their OpenSSH implementation, we will use the patched version in a later release of SR Linux, benefitting from the upstream fix.

 /// note

 The management network should already be significantly protected from access by unwanted entities.
-When the access to the management network (and thus the SR Linux SSH server) is properly protected and only highly trusted entities have access, the severity and risk of the vulnerability is also significantly lower.
+When the access to the management network (and thus the SR Linux SSH server) is properly protected and only highly trusted entities have access, the severity and risk of the vulnerability are also significantly lower.

 As stated in the disclaimer at the beginning of the article, this is not an official Nokia alert or security response to the CVE-2023-48795.
-For an official response please contact your Nokia representative.
+For an official response, please get in touch with your Nokia representative.

 ///